ChapelR/harlowe-macro-api/README.md

 #### Arguments

 - `name` ( *`string`* ) The name to give the macro.
 For example, the name `"blue"` would create a macro called like this: `(blue:)`.
 Valid macro names should generally consist of only lowercase Latin letters.
 - `handler` ( *`function`* )  The handler function.
 For changer macros it is run when the macro is executed, before rendering, and can be used for tasks that need to happen immediately.
-Not every changer macro will require a handler, pass an empty function `funciton () {}` if you don't need it.
+Not every changer macro will require a handler, pass an empty function `function () {}` if you don't need it.
 The arguments passed to the macro are passed to the function as arguments.
-There is also a *macro content* similar (superficially) to SugarCube's macro API that you may access (see below).
+There is also a *macro context* similar (superficially) to SugarCube's macro API that you may access (see below).
 - `changer` ( *`function`* ) ( optional ) The changer function, which is run during the rendering process.
 Including this argument creates a changer macro, while omitting it creates a command macro.
 You can access the hook content (called a *descriptor*) from the macro context.
 Like handlers, macro arguments are passed through.

 #### Context Properties